koii-network/docs/quickstart/hello-world/your-first-task.md

 ## What will we build?

-We will start with a fairly simple task, utilizing KOII's global network to serve us a "GET" Endpoints.
-This task will be a simple demonstration of how to write a task, and how to interact with the KOII network.
+We will start with a fairly simple task, utilizing Koii's global network to serve us a **GET** Endpoint.
+This guide will be a simple demonstration of how to write and deploy a task.

-In the end of this tutorial, you will have a task that can be run on the KOII network, and a simple web application that interacts with it.

 You will learn:

-1. How to write an application that utilizes Web3
+1. How to write a Koii Task.
-2. How to deploy it
+2. How to deploy a Koii Task.
-3. How to interact with it
+3. How to test a Koii Task.

 ## Possible Usecases